hugh712/my_kernel_study/rpi2/rpi2.md

-This report was analysis for linux kernel version
+This report was analysed for linux kernel version

 commit cd6413a82a66de6ecce828ce67df4f6e3290ea86